weizhenye/Danmaku/README.md

   comments: [],

   // You can use DOM engine or canvas engine to render comments.
-  // Canvas engine may more efficient than DOM however it costs more memory.
   // 'DOM' by default in full version.
   engine: 'canvas',